CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.md

 1. Under **Output** options, choose one of the following options:

-    - **All items, excluding ones that have unrecognized format, are encrypted, or weren't indexed for other reasons:** This option only exports information about indexed items.
+    - **All items, excluding those that have an unrecognized format, are encrypted, or weren't indexed for other reasons:** This option only exports information about indexed items.

-    - **All items, including ones that have unrecognized format, are encrypted, or weren't indexed for other reasons:** This option exports information about indexed and unindexed items.
+    - **All items, including ones that have an unrecognized format, are encrypted, or weren't indexed for other reasons:** This option exports information about indexed and unindexed items.

     - **Only items that have an unrecognized format, are encrypted, or weren't indexed for other reasons.** This option only exports information about unindexed items.